keu/docs/tutorials/astro-python-sdk.md

 ## Step 2: Set up your Airflow environment

+Now that you have a staging table in Snowflake and some example data ready to load, you need to set up a local Airflow environment for your DAG to run in.
+This is easy with the Astro CLI.

-1. Run the following commands to create a new Astro project
+1. Create a new Astro project:

     ```sh
     $ mkdir astro-sdk-tutorial && cd astro-sdk-tutorial
     $ astro dev init
     ```

-2. Add the following line to the `requirements.txt` file of your Astro project to install the Python SDK and required dependencies for the tutorial:
+2. Add the following line to the `requirements.txt` file of your Astro project:

     ```text
     astro-sdk-python[amazon,snowflake]>=0.11
     ```

+    This installs the SDK package as well as the Snowflake and Amazon providers, which are required for any DAG that loads data to or from Amazon S3 and Snowflake.
+If you build this pipeline with different database services, you'll have to modify this line.

 3. Add the following environment variables to the `.env` file of your project: